ARION

 “Climb aboard.”

-Once the pilot was situated in the back with the others, Rex took a more leisurely pace back to camp than he had driven on the way out, mindful of the uneven ground beneath the ivy covering, but the plant life cushioned a lot of the vibrations.
+Once the pilot was situated in the back with the others, Rex took a more leisurely pace back to camp than he had driven on the way out.
+He was mindful of the uneven ground beneath the ivy covering, but the plant life cushioned a lot of the vibrations.
 Eventually, they would have actual roads, but they had not yet cleared lanes for them.

 When they neared the center of camp, it was a bustling hive of activity.
-Earthmovers were removing the ground cover, which had been nicknamed “crater weed” since they had yet to discover an actual use for the stuff, but over to the side near a river feeding into the lake was a tent-city that was still being erected to house the total population of the planet – all ninety-eight of them.
+Bulldozers were removing the ground cover that had been nicknamed “crater weed,” but over to the side near a river feeding into the lake was a tent-city that was still being erected to house the total population of the planet – all ninety-eight of them.
 Once the town site was ready for proper construction, actual buildings would be assembled.
-The farmers and biologists were already marking surveys to plot out gardens to grow the food they would all need to survive, and the topsoil removed from the landing strip would be added to the garden areas.
+The farmers and biologists were already eyeing areas to plot out gardens to grow the food they would all need to survive, and the topsoil removed from the landing strip would be added to the garden areas.

 The truck pulled up to a stop in front of one of the larger tents and two figures stepped out to greet them.
 Although everyone on the crew had previously met the project director and the ship’s captain, this was the first time any of them had seen their anthropomorphic forms.

 “Welcome, it’s good to see you!” said the African lioness with a smile after they had all gotten out of the vehicle.
 She already had advance knowledge of these five from the counselor, so she was not thrown off by the dour expressions that two of them wore.
 “I am Dr. Kate and this is Captain Robeson.
-We have not yet named the city we will be building, so for now, welcome to Bellerophon.”
+We have not yet named the city we will be building, so for now, welcome to Bellerophon – or just Belle.”

 “Just when are we going to get this animal issue resolved?”
 Emma grumbled right off.